 If you’re in a relationship that is physically or emotionally damaging to you or your children you probably need to get out.

 Has your partner really heard that it’s over?
 (You may have told them a hundred times, but have they heard?)

 Have you “cried wolf” before and now they don’t take you seriously?
 This is a case where you may have to issue a divorce petition sooner rather than later before your spouse will truly understand that you mean business and take any action towards more than just separate beds.

-The first step is to make the decision that you are going to get out.
+The first step is to make the decision that you are going to leave.

-When you ask these sorts of questions, your subconscious mind will work to help you find the answers.
+When you ask these sorts of questions about ending a relationship, your subconscious mind will work to help you find the answers.
 Find some quiet time to listen for them, especially when you wake in the morning.
 You can also ask before you sleep to receive answers in your dreams.

 If you still can’t see your way out, I can take you through a metaphor process which will point you in the right direction and show you the first step.
 Give me a call, or send an email so we can set up a convenient 30-40 minute slot for this.